"2000" - Pablo Neruda

 Shipping costs calculated at checkout

-320 copies have been printed on pure-cotton wove paper purposely made in Sicily for this edition.
+One of 320 copies letterpress printed on pure-cotton paper purposely made in Sicily for this edition.

 The Poet wished to have these poems published in first edition by Tallone, as witnessed by Matilde Urrutia Neruda's letter, which opens the book and represents an important historical record of the days of the 1973 golpe.